Friedrich Tietz: The Gloria affair

 Tietz was again on record in 1836, and the Coburg State Archives preserve a report on the "blackmail attempt by the journalist Friedrich Tietz against the Coburg government in connection with the marriage between Queen Gloria II and Prince Ferdinand".
 We know quite a lot about this incident because contemporary newspapers took notice and reported on it in detail.

 The following had happened: After the unexpectedly early death of her first husband Auguste de Beauharnais, the Portuguese Queen Maria II of Portugal, daughter of the Emperor of Brazil, had married a 19-year-old prince from the House of Saxe-Coburg and Gotha, Ferdinand, on 9 April 1836.
 The Augsburg Allgemeine Zeitung then published in its extraordinary supplement No. 453-54 (of 28 September) a private letter from Lisbon dated mid-July, in which not only the Portuguese and their queen, but also in particular the Coburg prince Ferdinand, were portrayed in a very bad light, even made fun of.
 Now, as is reported, Tietz had knowledge of the letter long before it was published and sent the contents from Munich to a state official in Gotha as early as June, adding that the contents would be "brought to the public's attention after the expiration of 14 days by one of the most excellent newspapers", if the ducal government did not show any gratitude towards him.
 He was presumably referring to his dismissal from the court theatre (1835), and in this way attempted to secure his reinstatement.
 However, nothing came of it.
 The ducal government denounced him, and Ernst I withdrew "the predicate of a ducal councillor of legation issued on 2 October 1830".
-It was generally assumed that the "private letter from Lisbon" published in the Ausgburger Zeitung had actually been written by Tietz himself for the purpose of blackmail.
+It was generally assumed that the "private letter from Lisbon" published in the Augsburger Zeitung had actually been written by Tietz himself for the purpose of blackmail.
 Without a doubt, Tietz possessed sufficient information about the conditions in Portugal, especially since three years later he also published a study on the contemporary Brazil – at that time an independent empire, but still closely connected to the Portuguese ruling house.